-Let's look at two examples of the Actions function of the Rotor.
+Let's look at two examples of the Actions function of the rotor.
 If you followed the steps above correctly, the Notes List Screen should be currently displayed.
 Use a combination of the Next Item and Previous Item gestures, until one of the notes in the list is the Current Item.
-Upon doing this, the Rotor secretly dials itself to the Actions function.
+Upon doing this, the rotor secretly dials itself to the Actions function.
 Don't believe it?
 Let's check.

-- 1. Dial the Rotor clockwise just a little until VoiceOver announces another Rotor function such as "Characters". - 2.
-Now dial the Rotor back counter-clockwise to where it was.
-The Rotor should say "Actions".
+- 1. Dial the rotor clockwise just a little until VoiceOver announces another rotor function such as "Characters". - 2.
+Now dial the rotor back counter-clockwise to where it was.
+The rotor should say "Actions".
 If you miss it, keep dialling in small increments until you find it. - 3.
 Now use the Set mode gesture, a One Finger Swipe up or One Finger Swipe Down.
 You will toggle between a number of actions.
-These include Activate (Default), Pin Note, Delete Note, Add Lock to Note, Move Note and Drag Item.
+These include Activate (Default), Pin Note, Delete Note, Move Note and Drag Item.

 Now let's take another look at the App Switcher.
-In Lesson 2 - Working with Apps, you learnt the Close App gesture, a Three Finger Swipe Up, but you can also close an app using the Actions function of the Rotor.
+In Lesson 2 - Working with Apps, you learnt the Close App gesture, the three finger Swipe up, but you can also close an app using the Actions function of the rotor.

-- 1. Launch the App Switcher by sliding up from the bottom edge of the screen with one finger, until you hear the third pop sound, then lift your finger. - 2.
+- 1. Launch the App Switcher by pressing the Home button twice quickly. - 2.
 If VoiceOver doesn't announce "Notes", use either the Next Item or Previous Item gesture, until you have located it.
-Upon doing this, the Rotor secretly dials to the Actions Function. - 3.
-Now use a Set Mode gesture, a One finger Swipe up or down.
+Upon doing this, the rotor secretly dials to the Actions Function.

+3. Now use a Set Mode gesture, a One finger Swipe up or down.
 You will toggle between the "Activate" and "Close" actions.
 If you Swipe up first, then the "Close" action comes first.
 Otherwise, the "Activate" action comes first.